Chapter 5: Protection against violence & harassment

 - intentionally or recklessly destroy or damage property of;

-you or anyone in a domestic relationship with you.
-This means anyone living with you or in a relationship with you but also includes other family members such as your parents.
+- you or anyone in a domestic relationship with you.
+This includes anyone living with you or in a relationship with you.

 These orders are called mandatory orders.

 In addition to these mandatory orders the Magistrate can make orders depending on your circumstances.
-For example, these could be that the defendant must not:
+For example, orders that the defendant must not:

 - go to your home or workplace; and/or